JnRouvignac/AutoRefactor/README.md

 This is an Eclipse plugin to automatically refactor Java code bases.

+You will find much more information on [http://autorefactor.org](http://autorefactor.org): goals, features, usage, samples, installation, links.

 ## License

 AutoRefactor is distributed under the terms of both the